 The Disability Access Service (DAS) is a system available at Walt Disney World to assist guests with disabilities in accessing attraction queues.
 This service is designed to provide a more accommodating experience for guests who are unable to wait in a traditional queue environment due to their disability.

-Guests who require DAS can visit Guest Relations at any of the four theme parks to request assistance.
-A cast member will then work with the guest to create a plan that meets their individual needs.
+Guests who require DAS can register on Disney World's website and speak with a CM up to 30 days before their visit.
+If a member of your party qualifies for DAS, you will then have to supply a photo and register.
+Upon arrival at the parks, you will be able to request return times to different attractions.
 The DAS provides guests with a return time for an attraction that is comparable to the current wait time for the attraction.
 This allows guests to enjoy other experiences in the park while they wait for their turn to ride.

 RS: Rider Switch